josh-cornett/smartsheetmcp/README.md

 - Create, update, and delete sheets and rows
 - Create version backups of sheets at specific timestamps
 - Formatted responses optimized for AI consumption
+- Answer lightweight analytical questions about sheet data with automatic summaries

 ## Installation